wilson212/bf2stats/docs/full-bf2-stack-example/README.md

 # Start
 docker-compose up

-# If you are running the BF2 server, PRMasterServer, or traefik on host networking, you may need these iptables rules
+# Only if you are running the BF2 server, PRMasterServer, or traefik on host networking, you may need these iptables rules
 # BF2 server
 iptables -A INPUT -p udp -m udp -m conntrack --ctstate NEW --dport 16567 -j ACCEPT iptables -A INPUT -p udp -m udp -m conntrack --ctstate NEW --dport 29900 -j ACCEPT